Get Started

 A storefront on ecommerce marketplaces

-A budget-friendly option for beginners are ecommerce marketplaces.
+A budget-friendly option for beginners is an online marketplace.
 Etsy is a winning choice for many artists.
 Not only that—it’s also a favorite among shoppers looking to find their next art piece.
 Etsy’s 2nd worldwide bestselling category is Art & Collectibles.

 Besides tangible art pieces like photography prints, Etsy shoppers often purchase downloadable art files as well.
-You can sell both physical prints and downloadable files on your storefront.
+You can sell both physical products and digital art files on your storefront.
 Customizable templates for invitations, home decor, and stationery, are popular among digital products on Etsy.

 Another artist-favorite marketplace is Storenvy.
 It’s known to be an easy to manage and affordable starting point for many upcoming artists looking to try their hand in ecommerce.